 Located off of I-90 east in the North Bend area, getting to the park was a cinch.
 There’s plenty of parking available around the trailhead and lake.
 Get there early in the day or go on a weekday.
 The weekends are especially busy with hikers and park visitors.

-We packed our backpacks with trekking poles, masks, water bottles, snacks and some special treats, then set off on our adventure.
+We packed our backpacks with trekking poles, water bottles, snacks and some special treats, then set off on our adventure.
 We had trouble finding the path at first, but fellow hikers directed us to the entrance.

 Rattlesnake Ridge: a daunting prospect

 On the northwest side of the lake, a sign labeled “Rattlesnake Ridge” led us to the beginning of the trail.
 When we started on the gravel path, Rattlesnake Mountain stood in the distance.

 “That’s the mountain we’re going to climb?” asked my older son.
 I could sense the hesitation in his voice, but we forged on, not feeling totally confident that we’d make it to the top.

 A large map of the area and port-a-potties were to the left of the trailhead.
 There are no handwash stations, so bring hand sanitizer!

 Heading up the first hill of Rattlesnake Mountain, we stopped to take a look at huge boulders placed to the side of the path, called greeter rocks.
 And boy did they welcome us, standing tall and grandiose.
 We attempted to clasp our arms around the boulder to see if we could reach the other side, but we’d need at least four more arms to cover the distance.
 After, my kids climbed on nearby stumps, facing the rock, to take in the sheer size of the immense boulder.